The Storyteller, September 2017

 As one of our first professional development experiences during the weeks before the start of school, teachers and I researched and discussed together one of the essential elements of our Reggio inspired approach: the environment as the third teacher.
 At the beginning of the school year, as children and adults enter our spaces, how do our environments support the development of a sense of place—a sense of community and comfort, a sense of harmony and pleasure–and also of curiosity?

-We consulted an inspiring reference: Children, Spaces and Relations: metaproject for an environment for young children (Reggio Children, 1998).
-We discovered key words and metaphors used for “formulating general criteria and contexts” in the attempt to identify the desirable characteristics for an environment of young children: overall softness, relation, osmosis, multisensoriality, epigenesis, community, constructiveness, narration, rich normality.
+We like to consult an inspiring reference: Children, Spaces and Relations: metaproject for an environment for young children (Reggio Children, 1998).
+We discover key words and metaphors used for “formulating general criteria and contexts” in the attempt to identify the desirable characteristics for an environment of young children: overall softness, relation, osmosis, multisensoriality, epigenesis, community, constructiveness, narration, rich normality.
 These words describe an environment that is an “ecosystem,” where inhabitants can be a part of a group or find privacy, an environment “characterized by the relations it is able to stimulate or permit,” an environment connected to the world outside, rich with sensory experiences, a space that is “flexible over time”—modified by children’s learning processes—a place for children and for adults to connect as a community, a space that supports investigation and constructivism, an environment that documents the processes of learning and communicates the values of the educational project, and, finally, an environment that represents a balanced interaction of materials and produces a “symphony of the individual parts.”

 As we create our environments, we consider the effect of light, color, materials, smell, sound and the microclimate on our lives within the school and the impact of these elements on children’s overall comfort, happiness and learning—their willingness to enter into a relationship with the environment and its inhabitants.
 As we come together during the first weeks of the school year, we hope that we will encounter together a serene, amiable, joyful and livable place.